Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Where do you even start with Weeden?
 The former minor league baseball player was selected in the first round, 22nd overall in the 2012 draft by the regime of Tom Heckert and Mike Holmgren at the age of 28.

 Weeden was drafted high for his big arm, but that arm has the touch of a guy trying to shoot hoops after lifting weights.
 His intermediate and deep balls are overthrown and his screen passes have too much zip on them.
 He can’t move in the pocket and can’t get rid of the ball.
 He also can’t read a defense and locks in on his primary target.
 If that guy isn’t open, forget about progressions; it’s either a forced throw or a sack.
-Did I cover it all?
+Did I miss anything?

 I know that some may be wondering why I didn’t place Weeden dead last on this list.
 Based on the expectations from his draft positioning alone, Weeden is definitely among the biggest busts on this list.
 He is probably the most frustrating guy on this list and the one who made you want to gouge your eyes out the most.
 In my mind, that still doesn’t make him the worst quarterback on this list when you look at some of the numbers we have seen so far.